Cart

 Winemaker Comments

 Our third consecutive wet growing season, La NiƱa continued to make herself known throughout the first three quarters of the year, with widespread floods again experienced across South Eastern Australia.
 Up to the 31st of December 2022, we received 1365.5mm of rain with 97 rainy days at Brokenwood.
 Pokolbin reached its annual rainfall by the end of June, with 2022 being the wettest year that we have had on record.
 The start of the growing season was particularly challenging with vineyard access and Downy Mildew pressure a constant issue.
 Thankfully, the weather cleared up in late October.
 Fruit condition and canopy were excellent despite the cooler summer.
-This resulted in one of the latest harvests on record, and hence gave the wines a near perfect tannin ripeness.
+This resulted in one of the latest harvests on record, resulting in near perfect tannin ripeness.
+Depsite the challenging season, wines of outstanding balance were the result.

 Food Pairing